If you want to stay connected and keep your community engaged then having great content is the way to do it.

-Outlined below are some of the best ways to use content to engage with customers for the rest of 2020.
+Outlined below are some of the best ways to leverage content to engage with your community.
+(Boost your community engagement with our latest ebook)

 The craze for video content just keeps on growing with 54% of consumers saying they want to see more video content from a brand or business they support.
 Video is far more memorable than any other content, which is why most businesses are at least thinking about using it in their marketing already.
 And in 2020 with widespread lockdowns and even more people shopping online, video content is more engaging and valuable than ever before.